-The Cluster of Excellence Balance of the Microverse invites applications for several postdoctoral and doctoral researcher positions
+The Cluster of Excellence Balance of the Microverse invites applications for Postdoc Positions

 The Cluster of Excellence Balance of the Microverse of the Friedrich Schiller University Jena combines expertise in life, material, optical and computational sciences to elevate microbiome studies from descriptive to hypothesis-driven and functional analyses.
 Our core mission is to elucidate fundamental principles of the interactions and functions in microbial communities in diverse habitats ranging from oceans and ground water to plant and human hosts.
 The affiliated early career program of the Jena School for Microbial Communication (JSMC) offers an ambitious, structured and interdisciplinary post-graduate training based on top-level fundamental research.

-We are curently offering several doctoral and postdoctoral researcher positions.
+We are curently offering two postdoctoral researcher positions.
 We are seeking motivated and engaging candidates who strive to collaborate widely and look beyond traditional disciplines to further our mission.

-Applications for these positions are accepted via the JSMC Online Application Portal.
+Applications for this position is accepted via the JSMC Online Application Portal.

 An overview of all positions offerend can be found here